 How much does NetSuite cost to implement?

-NetSuite can cost anywhere from $10,000-$250,000, again depending on your business and system needs.
+NetSuite can cost anywhere from $10,000-$250,000 to implement, again depending on your business and system needs.

 Is NetSuite suitable for small businesses?